zeruniverse/CryptoStego/README.md

 + use_y (bool): whether to manipulate Y channel.
 If `false`, data will only be written to CbCr channels
 + use_downsampling(bool): whether to downsample on CrCb, if `true`, CbCr DCT will be performed on `16*16` blocks

+### Build Your Project with CryptoStego

+Generally speaking, you don't need to touch any algorithm details as they are well encapsulated.
+I think for most (99%) use cases (for example, you don't want to use `canvas`), you can just adapt `writeMsgToCanvas_base` and `readMsgFromCanvas_base` to fit your needs.
+Any function called by those two `_base` functions is pure algorithm.

 ## Compression Robustness for DCT

 ### Raw image and data